Brent-Lekx-Toniolo/Charge-Controller-Data-Manager-CCDM/README.md

-# Charge-Controller-Data-Manager (CCDM)
+# Welcome to Charge-Controller-Data-Manager (CCDM)

-Coming soon.....estimated date for initial Beta Release version of CCDM is March 2021
+If you have downloaded CCDM, please check out the "Getting Started" document in the Documentation folder